google/clif/clif/python/primer.md

 NOTE: A C++ field does not need to have both the _unproperty_ getter and setter methods.
 One can choose to provide only the getter method.
-However, note that providing only a setter is not supported by Clif and results in error.
+However, note that providing only a setter is not supported by CLIF and results in error.

-The above example also illustrates why Clif needs to provide the _unproperty_ feature at all.
+The above example also illustrates why CLIF needs to provide the _unproperty_ feature at all.
 If the C++ field `v` were to be a property, an access to it from Python with eg. `obj.v`, actually refers to a copy of the C++ `v` and not to the C++ `v` itself.
 Hence, mutations of `v` on the Python side will not